Configuring Listener Settings

 The “Default” Listeners

-There is a Default listener for each type of listener (FTP, implicit FTPS, SFTP, HTTP, and HTTPS).
-When a new listener (IP address) is detected, that listener will receive an FTP, FTPS, and SFTP listener and each of those listeners will be assigned the values of the appropriate “Default” listener at the time of detection.
+There is a Default listener for each type of listener (FTP, FTPS, SFTP, HTTP, HTTPS, HTTPS Admin).
+When a new IP address is detected, that IP address will receive an FTP, FTPS, and SFTP listener and each of those listeners will be assigned the values of the appropriate “Default” listener at the time of detection.
 For example, If the “Default FTP” listener was defined to be on port 21, then when a new listener is detected for the first time it will receive an FTP listener on port 21 with the values of the Default FTP listener.
 Those settings then become the settings for the newly detected listener.
 Note that the new listener’s settings are not linked to the “Default” listener in any way.
 The “Default” listener simply represents the values that newly detected listeners will be initialized with.
 Changing the values of the “Default” listener wouldn’t change any values on existing or previously detected listeners.

 For example, when you first install Cerberus FTP Server, the “Default FTP” listener is set to port 21 (the default FTP listening port) and all listeners detected during that first start will receive FTP listeners with that port value.
 If you later change the “Default FTP” listener settings then that change will have no effect on existing listeners.